gtvj/gtvj.github.io/_posts/2021-01-22-opposite-action.md

 <p><mark>We notice the impulse, know that it leads downward, and turn right rather than left.</mark></p>
 <cite>Randy, J Patterson.
 "How to be miserable: 40 strategies you already use"</cite>
 </blockquote>

+This seems really true.
+For me the temptation is to withdraw and avoid contact with others